CartoDB/airship/packages/bridge/README.md

 ### Time series

-The time series bindings lets you display the progress of a VL animation on a time-series-widget and binds all the events to control it (seeking, pausing).
+The time series bridge lets you display the progress of a VL animation on a time-series-widget and binds all the events to control it (seeking, pausing).

 It will also automatically do the logic to play the animation when selecting a range.